-Adobe suspended the forum on Tuesday night in response to the breach, reportedly pulled off using a SQL injection attack.
-It is working to restore services, resetting the passwords of users in the service in the process.
-In a statement, the software developer stressed that the Adobe Connect web conferencing service itself was not affected by the breach.
+Adobe suspended the forum on Tuesday night in response to the hack, as previously reported.
+The software developer stressed in a statement that its Adobe Connect web conferencing service itself was not affected by the breach.

 An Egyptian hacker named "ViruS_HimA" has stepped forward to claim he hacked into "one of Adobe's servers" before extracting a database containing email addresses, password hashes and other information of over 150,000 Adobe customers, partners and employees.

 ViruS_HimA published a limited set of records for users with email addresses ending in adobe.com, .mil and .gov as a means to substantiate his claims on Pastebin.